PhD applications – Mirror doctoral contracts idil 2026

 SUBJECT A – Chemical and Biological Sciences for Health

-Engineering and assembly of signal transduction biohybrids integrating cellular biosensors with functional biopolymers
+Engineering and assembly of biohybrids for signal transduction integrating cellular biosensors with functional biopolymers

-This PhD contract focuses on the development of bacterial biosensors and the assembly of biohybrid systems capable of responding to stimuli modulated by radio frequency (RF).
-The ideal candidate will have a Master's degree in bioengineering, molecular biology, synthetic biology or biophysics, with a strong interest in interdisciplinary research.
+This doctoral contract focuses on the development of bacterial biosensors and the assembly of biohybrid systems capable of responding to radiofrequency (RF)-modulated stimuli.
+The ideal candidate should hold a Master's degree in bioengineering, molecular biology, synthetic biology, or biophysics, with a strong interest in interdisciplinary research.

-The PhD project involves engineering bacterial strains with custom biosensors, optimizing polymer-bacteria interfaces and integrating biohybrids into electrogenetic platforms.
-The student will gain expertise in synthetic biology, microbiology and advanced microscopy, and work closely with IES's electronics partner on device integration and validation.
+The doctoral project involves engineering bacterial strains with customized biosensors, optimizing polymer-bacteria interfaces, and integrating biohybrids into electrogenic platforms.
+The student will acquire expertise in synthetic biology, microbiology, and advanced microscopy, and will work closely with the IES electronics partner on device integration and validation.

 Development and validation of conductive biopolymers for RFID interaction and integration with biohybrids

-This position involves the design and characterization of conductive polymers for integration with biological systems.
-The ideal candidate will have a Master's degree (M.Sc., École d'Ingénieur) with a specialization in electronics (from direct currents to radio frequencies), materials science or applied physics, with a strong interest in biosensors and biomedical applications.
+This position focuses on the design and characterization of conductive polymers for integration with biological systems.
+The ideal candidate should hold a Master's degree (M.Sc., Engineering School) with a specialization in electronics (from direct current to radio frequencies), materials science, or applied physics, with a strong interest in biosensors and biomedical applications.

-The work will involve developing conductive polymers (COPs) responsive to environmental and radiofrequency (RF)-induced stimuli, designing new protocols for their electrical characterization (from kHz to GHz) and collaborating on their integration into functional bacterial biohybrids.
-The student will have access to state-of-the-art platforms for microfluidics and wireless system prototyping, and will interact regularly with the CBS biology team.
+The work will consist of developing conductive polymers (COPs) that are responsive to environmental stimuli and radiofrequency (RF) induction, designing new protocols for their electrical characterization (from kHz to GHz), and collaborating on their integration into functional bacterial biohybrids.
+The student will have access to state-of-the-art platforms for microfluidics and wireless system prototyping and will interact regularly with the CBS biology team.

 Project summary:

-The mirror doctoral project, BIOREACH, explores the design of bioelectronic systems capable of remote sensing and response, integrating genetically modified bacteria with conductive organic polymers (COPs).
-These electrogenetic biohybrids aim to revolutionize biomedical technologies by enabling two-way communication for therapeutic and diagnostic applications.
+The mirror doctoral project, BIOREACH, explores the design of bioelectronic systems capable of remote detection and response, integrating genetically modified bacteria with conductive organic polymers (COPs).
+These electrogenic biohybrids aim to revolutionize biomedical technologies by enabling bidirectional communication for therapeutic and diagnostic applications.
 This innovative initiative addresses the limitations of current cell control methods, such as optogenetics and sonogenetics, by exploiting RF technology, which offers deeper tissue penetration and non-invasive external control.
-It is based on biohybrids equipped with electroconductive biopolymers coupled to biosensors embedded in bacterial frames reprogrammed for signal integration and transmission.
+It relies on biohybrids equipped with electrically conductive biopolymers coupled with biosensors integrated into bacterial chassis reprogrammed for signal integration and transmission.

-Two complementary PhD projects form the basis of BIOREACH.
-The first involves engineering bacteria with biosensors capable of responding to signals induced by COPs, enabling precise control of cellular functions.
-The second develops new COPs with adjustable properties, capable of interacting with electromagnetic waves and triggering cellular responses.
-Both projects emphasize strong interaction between biology and electronics, fostering advanced interdisciplinary training through international collaborations, including joint internships at the University of Tokyo.
+Two complementary doctoral projects form the basis of BIOREACH.
+The first focuses on engineering bacteria equipped with biosensors capable of responding to signals induced by POPs, enabling precise control of cellular functions.
+The second develops new POPs with adjustable properties, capable of interacting with electromagnetic waves and triggering cellular responses.
+Both projects emphasize strong interaction between biology and electronics, promoting advanced interdisciplinary training through international collaborations, including joint internships at the University of Tokyo.

-This project will produce major breakthroughs, including programmable biohybrid systems for real-time monitoring and therapy, high-impact publications and patentable innovations.
-Beyond biomedical applications, BIOREACH will train its PhD students in cutting-edge skills at the interface between biology and electronics, preparing them for leadership roles in academia and industry.
-This partnership not only enriches the training of students, but also establishes a solid and lasting collaboration between CBS andIES, paving the way for innovative advances in remotely accessible biohybrid technologies.
+This project will produce major advances, including programmable biohybrid systems for real-time monitoring and therapy, high-impact publications, and patentable innovations.
+Beyond biomedical applications, BIOREACH will train its doctoral students in cutting-edge skills at the interface between biology and electronics, preparing them for leadership roles in academia and industry.
+This partnership not only enriches student training, but also establishes a strong and lasting collaboration between CBS andIES, paving the way for innovative advances in remotely accessible biohybrid technologies.

 UMR 2: UMR 5247 – Max Mousseron Biomolecules Institute (IBMM)